sgsinclair/Voyant/src/main/webapp/resources/voyant/current/docs/en/guides/info/about/README.md

 ### Project Leads

-* Stéfan Sinclair, McGill University
+In memory of Stéfan Sinclair, McGill University, who imagined, designed, and programmed much of Voyant Tools until 2020 when he passed away.
+See [obituary](https://csdh-schn.org/stefan-sinclair-in-memoriam/).

 * Geoffrey Rockwell, University of Alberta

 We appreciate you citing Voyant Tools, it helps to demonstrate the value of the tool and our recognizes our efforts.
 Depending on the citation style you need, you could adapt the following: